 Below, we’ll first elaborate on the materials you’ll need to create a granny square for beginners (supplies and stitches).
 Next, we’ll go over what you can make with finished granny squares and finally the steps to follow to crochet a classic granny square that is 4″ x 4″ when finished!

-Tools & Supplies for Granny Squares
+Tools & Supplies for A Basic Crochet Granny Square

 You’ll need just a few easy to find materials to be able to crochet a granny square.
 Below, we’ll discuss the easiest yarn and crochet hook size for a beginner to start crocheting a granny square with.